If you are or are about to be a realtor, you probably would like to know more about real estate lead costs.

-So, a listing from you wouldn’t get 23 million visitors (that would be nice, though), but rather about 23 million divided by 1 million homes, which would be 23 visitors per month (assuming an equal share of the traffic).
+So, a listing from you wouldn’t get 23 million visitors (that would be nice), but rather about 23 million divided by 1 million homes, which would be 23 visitors per month (assuming an equal share of the traffic).

-Applying the 4% conversion rate above would mean barely 1 lead (0.92 leads) per month per listing.
+Applying the 4% conversion rate above would mean barely one lead (0.92 leads) per month per listing.

 Thus we can deduce that the cost per lead per property you list would be $29.

 The Real Estate Lead Cost of Facebook Ads and Google Ads?

 This one was also a bit easier to research.
 This website and this one already have some good information about that, particularly for the real estate industry.

 You pay $44.70 on Google Ads, and on Facebook Ads, you pay $16.52 per lead.

 The Real Estate Lead Costs of TikTok Ads

 The real estate lead costs of TikTok Ads are based on my estimation in my article “How to Use TikTok in Real Estate.”